Shopify/hydrogen-v1/docs/contributing.md

 ## Releasing experimental versions

+Releasing an experimental version of Hydrogen to GitHub can be useful if you want to test the new version in existing apps.

-To release an experimental version, follow the instructions above for releasing new versions, only use the `experimental` branch instead.
+To release an experimental version, merge your changes into the `experimental` branch.

-When you run `yarn bump-version`, be sure to select a pre-release that meets expectations (or enter a custom version).
+Then, run `yarn bump-version` locally while in the branch.
+Be sure to select a pre-release that contains `v.X.X-experimental.N` or enter a custom version.

 After running the script, go to Shipit and find "Hydrogen Experimental."
-Run a deploy, and this should release your new version with the `experimental` tag on NPM.
+Run a deploy against the commit containing your new version, and this should release your experimental version on NPM with the `experimental` tag.

 ## Testing changes in another project